Java TestNG Plugin

 The value is an integer where higher values mean more verbosity.

-The directory that the test reports are generated in can be changed using the reportDirectory field on the settings class.
+The directory that the test reports are output to can be changed using the reportDirectory field on the settings class.
 Here is an example:

 javaTestNG.settings.reportDirectory = Paths.get("build/reports/tests")